 Welcome to DirectTrust

-Members of DirectTrust now include over 120 representatives from Health Internet Service Providers (HISPs), Health Information Exchanges (HIEs), Certificate Authorities (CAs), consultants, state agencies, and EHR vendors, as well as health care providers and provider organizations who are their purchasers and subscribers.
+Members of DirectTrust now include 150 representatives from Health Internet Service Providers (HISPs), Health Information Exchanges (HIEs), Certificate Authorities (CAs), consultants, state agencies, and EHR vendors, as well as health care providers and provider organizations who are their purchasers and subscribers.
 We support both provider-to-provider Direct exchange as well as patient-to-provider Direct exchange.

 DirectTrust operates in a manner consistent with the governance rules for the Direct Project and the NwHIN promulgated by HHS, ONC, and the mandates of the HITECH Act.
 DirectTrust is competitively neutral, and we welcome new participants.